Lugs & Connectors

 There are several steps that you can take to properly maintain a TNS (TN-S) earthing system:

-1. Perform regular inspections: It is important to regularly inspect the components of your TNS earthing system to ensure that they are in good condition and functioning properly.
-This should include checking the condition of the earth conductor, the earthing electrode, and any protective devices (such as circuit breakers or fuses).
+1. Perform regular inspections: Regularly inspect the components of your TNS earthing system.
+Ensure they are in good condition and function properly.
+Check the condition of the earth conductor, earthing electrode, and any protective devices, such as circuit breakers or fuses.

-2. Test the earthing resistance: The earthing resistance of a TNS earthing system should be tested periodically to ensure that it is within acceptable limits.
-This can be done using an earthing resistance tester.
+2. Test the earthing resistance: Periodically test the earthing resistance of the TNS earthing system.
+Ensure it remains within acceptable limits.
+Use an earthing resistance tester to perform this test.

-3. Repair or replace damaged components: If any components of your TNS earthing system are damaged or not functioning properly, they should be repaired or replaced as soon as possible to ensure the safety and reliability of the electrical installation.
+3. Repair or replace damaged components: Repair or replace any damaged or malfunctioning components of the TNS earthing system.
+Do this as soon as possible to ensure the safety and reliability of the electrical installation.

-4. Follow proper procedures when making changes to the electrical installation: Any changes or modifications to the electrical installation should be carried out by a qualified electrician, and should be done in accordance with relevant electrical codes and standards.
+4. Follow proper procedures when making changes to the electrical installation: Carry out any changes or modifications to the electrical installation only by a qualified electrician.
+Ensure they are done in accordance with relevant electrical codes and standards.

-5. Follow proper procedures when using electrical appliances: It is important to use electrical appliances in accordance with the manufacturer’s instructions and to unplug them when not in use.
+5. Follow proper procedures when using electrical appliances: Use electrical appliances in accordance with the manufacturer’s instructions.
+Unplug them when not in use.

 How do I know if my property has a TNS Earthing System Installed?